 While clearly modest corporate entertainment and gifts should be permissible under these standards, and clearly lavish expenses will not be, it is difficult to draw a line between the two on a case-by-case basis.
-In addition to the general guidelines set forth in our Global Standards of Business Conduct, please also refer to the Compliance Manual for specific guidance regarding permissible expenses for corporate entertainment and gifts involving foreign officials.
-You should familiarize yourself with and follow this guidance if you are in a position to provide corporate entertainment and gifts or otherwise incur business expenses in connection with dealings with government officials or other outside parties.
+In addition to the general guidelines set forth in our Global Standards of Business Conduct, the Compliance Manual contains specific guidance regarding permissible expenses for corporate entertainment and gifts involving foreign officials.
+Familiarize yourself with this guidance if you are in a position to provide corporate entertainment and gifts or otherwise incur business expenses in connection with dealings with government officials or other outside parties.

 Facilitating or “Grease” Payments

-Our policy makes no general exception for so-called facilitating or grease payments.
-While often illegal under local law, in some countries it is common for government employees to receive such payments to expedite or secure the performance of routine governmental action.
-These payments are not categorically banned by the FCPA, but they do violate the Bribery Act, and this policy does not allow such payments unless specifically approved by Arthur J. Gallagher & Co.’s General Counsel.
-In extreme circumstances (for example, personal safety concerns require the making of a facilitating payment for protection), the payment should be reported to the General Counsel as soon as possible.
+Gallagher prohibits facilitating payments, also known as “expediting” or “grease” payments.
+Government employees in some countries solicit such payments in exchange for speeding up or securing the performance of routine action.
+These payments violate the Bribery Act and the laws of many other countries.
+In extreme circumstances in which concerns over one’s personal safety were to require the making of a facilitating payment for protection, the payment should be reported to Gallagher’s General Counsel as soon as possible.
 Failure to report any such payment is a violation of this policy.

-It is important to note that a facilitating payment lawful under the FCPA can be the basis for a criminal violation (leading to millions of dollars in fines against Gallagher and up to 20 years in prison and fines for the individuals involved), if knowingly accounted for in a misleading way in the company’s books and records.
+A facilitating payment can be the basis for a criminal violation (leading to millions of dollars in fines against Gallagher and up to 20 years in prison and fines for the individuals involved), if knowingly accounted for in a misleading way in the company’s books and records.